Community Air Protection

-The SNAAQ project team is seeking members of the community to serve on a 13-member Project Advisory Committee (PAC) to inform project implementation.
+The SNAAQ project team is guided by a Project Advisory Committee (PAC) to inform project implementation.
 The main responsibilities of the PAC are to help design an effective community engagement process, to attend regular meetings, and to encourage community participation in this project.
-Applications are due by 11:59 PM on Monday, August 31, 2020.

-- Attend PAC meetings to be held every 2 months through March 2022 (remote via Zoom at this time due to public health directives).
+- Attend PAC meetings to be held every 2 months (remote via Zoom due to public health directives).

-- Attend public SNAAQ meetings and workshops to the best of your ability (dates and frequency TBD).
+- Attend public SNAAQ meetings and workshops to the best of your ability.

 - Provide guidance to the SNAAQ partners on implementation to ensure adherence to the awarded proposal and the AB 617 Community Air Monitoring Blueprint (as appropriate).

 - Provide technical expertise (as appropriate) to both the project team and Neighborhood Coalitions as they determine siting of monitors and actions to reduce pollution burden.

 - Connect project team and Neighborhood Coalitions with residents and community leaders who can participate in the project.